adhurwit/SemanticQuestion10K/README.md

 # SemanticQuestion10K

-Ask the Microsoft 2022 10K a question and get an answer using Semantic Kernel and OpenAI Embeddings.
+Ask the Microsoft 2022 10K questions and get answers using Microsoft Semantic Kernel and Azure OpenAI Service.

 ![image](https://raw.githubusercontent.com/adhurwit/SemanticQuestion10K/main/10k-q-and-a.png)

-This is a sample project that shows the basics of how to ask questions to a document uwing the Semantic Kernel project (https://github.com/microsoft/semantic-kernel).
+This is a sample project that shows the basics of how to ask questions to a document using the Semantic Kernel project (https://github.com/microsoft/semantic-kernel).
 For this sample I have used Microsoft's 10K statement for 2022.

 Embeddings are used to create a semantic database.
 When you ask a question, the database is searched for similar sentences.
 A prompt is crafted from these sentences and sent to an OpenAI GPT-3 model in Azure OpenAI Service to create an answer.